 FEF communities occurring in healthy leaves of naturally established tropical trees vary with specific leaf functional traits.
-Tellez et al. (2022) emphasized tested the hypothesis the abundance, diversity and FEF composition can be explained by leaf traits in the LES and found that FEF were less abundant and diverse in thick, tough long-lived leaves compared to thin, softer leaves from the same forest.
-The FEF community composition and capacity to produce defensive compounds varied in response to leaf traits in opposing ends of the LES (Tellez et al., 2022).
-These results extend the LES framework by including diverse and ecologically important fungi.
-The potential of FEF to alter where plants fall in the LES offers a useful lens to ask: what is the role of FEF in plant defenses against herbivores and pathogens and what trade-offs may be relevant in plant-enemy interactions.
+Tellez et al. (2022) tested the hypothesis the abundance, diversity and FEF composition can be explained by leaf traits in the LES, and found that FEF were less abundant and diverse in thick, tough, long-lived leaves compared to thin, softer, and shorter-lived leaves from the same forest.
+Moreover, composition of the FEF community and its capacity to produce defensive compounds differed in leaves from opposing ends of the LES (Tellez et al., 2022).
+These results extended the LES framework by including diverse and ecologically important fungi.
+The potential of FEF to alter where plants fall in the LES offers a useful lens to ask: what is the role of FEF in plant defenses against herbivores and pathogens, and what trade-offs may be relevant in plant-enemy interactions?

-Here we investigated how FEF abundance, diversity and community composition may modulate leaf functional traits and plant’s response to herbivory and pathogen damage.
-This work builds upon experiments that used single plant species and plant enemies (Estrada et al., 2013; Mejía et al., 2008, 2014) by incorporating seven phylogenetically distinct tropical tree species and two functional classes of plant enemies.
-We hypothesized that FEF improve leaf defenses against generalist herbivores and pathogens, especially in plants that invest less in constitutive defenses (e.g., thin and short-lived leaves).
-Alternatively,plants that invest more in constitutive defenses (e.g., thick leaves and long-lived) rely less on FEF improved defenses against plant enemies.
+Here we investigated how FEF abundance, diversity and community composition may modulate leaf functional traits and plants’ responses to herbivory and pathogen damage.
+This work builds upon experiments that used single plant species and plant enemies (e.g., Estrada et al., 2013; Mejía et al., 2008, 2014) by incorporating seven phylogenetically distinct tropical tree species and two functional classes of plant enemies.
+We hypothesized that FEF improve leaf defenses against generalist herbivores and pathogens, especially in plants that invest less in constitutive defenses (i.e., thin, soft, and short-lived leaves).
+Plants that invest more in constitutive defenses (e.g., thick and long-lived leaves) rely less on FEF improved defenses against plant enemies.

-To test our hypothesis we designed an experiment that allowed tropical tree seedlings to be naturally inoculated with FEF.
-We then measured leaf damage (herbivory and pathogen infection) and a subset of leaf functional traits: leaf mass per area (LMA), leaf thickness (LT), leaf toughness-measured as leaf punch strength (LPS)-, and anthocyanins (ACI), in response to inoculated (high FEF load, E+) and non-inoculated (low FEF load, E-) treatments.
-The plant enemies we considered were leaf-cutter ants, Atta colombica (Formicidae), a generalist herbivore that, while not consuming the leaves, harvests considerable quantities of leaf tissue to feed underground fungal gardens, and Calonectria sp.
-(Nectriaceae), a generalist foliar pathogen.
+To test our hypothesis we designed an experiment that allowed tropical tree seedlings to be inoculated naturally with diverse FEF.
+We then measured leaf damage (herbivory and pathogen infection) and a subset of leaf functional traits: LMA, leaf thickness (LT), leaf toughness-measured as leaf punch strength (LPS)-, and anthocyanins (ACI), in response to inoculated (high FEF load, E-high) and non-inoculated (low FEF load, E-low) treatments.
+The plant enemies we considered were leaf-cutter ants, Atta colombica (Formicidae), a generalist herbivore that, while not consuming the leaves, harvests considerable quantities of leaf tissue to feed underground fungal gardens, and Calonectria variabilis (Nectriaceae), a generalist foliar pathogen.

-We predicted the following: 1) Leaf-cutter ants and Calonectria sp. would cause less leaf damage (herbivory through leaf tissue removal and leaf necrosis through pathogen infection, respectively) on leaves with higher FEF abundance, richness and diversity; 2) Tree species with leaf functional traits on the low end of the economic spectrum (e.g., lower leaf mass per area) would have less herbivory and pathogen damage when treated with high FEF loads (E+) compared to their low FEF counterparts (E-); 3) Conversely, tree species with leaf functional traits of the high side of the economic spectrum (e.g., greater leaf mass per area) treated with high FEF loads (E+) would have no differences in herbivory and pathogen damage compared to their low FEF counterparts (E-).
-Lastly, 4) we anticipated that leaves with leaf functional traits on the high end of the economic spectrum would experience less herbivory by leaf-cutter ants, but low FEF loads (E-) in them could increase allurement.
+We predicted the following: 1) Leaf-cutter ants and Calonectria sp. would cause less leaf damage (herbivory through leaf tissue removal and leaf necrosis through pathogen infection, respectively) on leaves with higher FEF abundance, richness and diversity; 2) Tree species with leaf functional traits on the low end of the economic spectrum (i.e., lower leaf mass per area) would have less herbivory and pathogen damage when treated with high FEF loads (E-high) compared to their low FEF counterparts (E-low); 3) Tree species with leaf functional traits on the high side of the economic spectrum (i.e., greater leaf mass per area) treated with high FEF loads (E-high) would have no differences in herbivory and pathogen damage compared to their low FEF counterparts (E-low).

 4. Materials and Methods